-March 15, 2005

-A BILL TO BE ENTITLED

-AN ACT TO ENHANCE THE CAPACITY OF PRIVATE INSTITUTIONS OF HIGHER EDUCATION TO PROTECT THE SAFETY AND WELFARE OF THEIR STUDENTS, FACULTY, AND STAFF BY ENACTING THE CAMPUS POLICE ACT.

-The General Assembly of North Carolina enacts:

-SECTION 1.
-The General Statutes are amended by adding a new Chapter to read:

-"Chapter 74G.
-"Campus Police Act.
+Short Title: Campus Police Act.
+(Public) Sponsors: Referred to: March 15, 2005 A BILL TO BE ENTITLED AN ACT TO ENHANCE THE CAPACITY OF PRIVATE INSTITUTION NS OF HIGHER EDUCATION TO PROTECT THE SAFETY AND WELFA RE OF THEIR STUDENTS, FACULTY, AND STAFF BY ENACTING THE CA AMPUS POLICE ACT.
+The General Assembly of North Carolina enacts: SECTION 1.
+The General Statutes are amended by adding a new Ch apter to read: " Chapter 74G.
+"Campus Police Act. " § 74G-1.

-11 "§ 74G-1.
 Title.

-This Chapter is the "Campus Police Act" and may be cited by that name.

-"§ 74G-2.
-Policy and scope.

-- (a) The purpose of this Chapter is to protect the safety and welfare of students, faculty, and staff in institutions of higher education by fostering integrity, proficiency, and competence among campus police agencies and campus police officers.
-To achieve this purpose, the General Assembly finds that a Campus Police Program needs to be established.
-As part of the Campus Police Program, the Attorney General is given the authority to certify a private, nonprofit institution of higher education, other than those described by G.S.
-116-15(d), as a campus police agency and to commission an individual as a campus police officer. - (b) The purpose of this Chapter is also to assure, to the extent consistent with the State and federal constitutions, that this protection is not denied to students, faculty, and staff at private, nonprofit institutions of higher education originally established by or affiliated with religious denominations.
-To achieve the purpose, the General Assembly finds that: - (1) Most of the State's private, nonprofit institutions of higher education were originally established by or affiliated with religious denominations;
+This Chapter is the "Campus Police Act" and may be cited by that name. "§ 74G-2.
+Policy and scope. (a) The purpose of this Chapter is to protect the safety and welfare of s faculty, and staff in institutions of higher education by fostering integrity, prof • and competence among campus police agencies and campus police officers.
+To this purpose, the General Assembly finds that a Campus Police Program need established.
+As part of the Campus Police Program, the Attorney General is g authority to certify a private, nonprofit institution of higher education, other than the state of the state described by G.S.
+116-15(d), as a campus police agency and to commis sion an staff at private, nonprofit institutions of higher education originally established by or affiliated with religious denominations.
+To achieve this purpose, the General Assembly